 Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
 How was the agency/group/organizati on consulted?
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-City of Houston - Houston Public Libraries Other government - Local Community Development Strategy HCDD consulted with HPL to determine funding needs for providing technological and education opportunities to LMI areas.
-HCDD plans to continue partnering with HPL to improve neighborhoods through public services.
-City of Houston - Parks and Recreation Department Services - Children Services - Education Other government - Local Anti-poverty Strategy HCDD consulted with HPARD to determine the demand for youth programs.
-HCDD plans to continue partnering with HPARD to serve youth.
-HCDD also consults with HPARD to determine the funding needs for the renovation or creation of neighborhood parks.
 City of Houston - Planning and Development Department Other government - Local Housing Strategy Community Development Strategy HCDD consulted with PDD to determine what public facilities or neighborhood improvement projects may be considered a priority project.
 HCDD will continue to work with PDD to help determine priority projects.
 Coalition for the Homeless of Houston/Harris County Services - homeless Regional organization Planning organization Housing Strategy Community Development Strategy Homelessness Strategy Homelessness Needs - Chronically homeless Homelessness Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Coalition staff was consulted regarding the Homeless sections of the Plan.
 The Coalition manages the HMIS system in which HCDD subrecipients report accomplishments for ESG and HOPWA activities.
 Data from HMIS is used to evaluate program performance.

-Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
-How was the agency/group/organiza on consulted?
-What an the anticipated outcomes of the consultation or areas for improved coordination?
 Fifth Ward CDC Housing Services - Housing Services - Education Service - Fair Housing Planning Organization Community Development Strategy Other - Fair Housing Strategy The Fifth Ward CDC participated as an outreach organization for the 2021 Fair Housing & Hurricane Season Preparedness/Resilience Outreach Program and attended a focus group about the program.
 They encouraged HCDD to provide more funding for fair housing outreach, increase collaboration between program participants through a roundtable, and continue programs that allow creativity in outreach methods.

-Harris County Housing Services-homeless Regional organization Planning organization Housing Strategy Homelessness Strategy Homelessness Needs - Chronically homeless Homelessness Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Services - Housing Harris County was consulted on homeless initiatives for new federa funding sources like HOME-ARP, TERAP, an ERA 1 & 2.
-As a result of these consultations, HCDD, Harris County, and the Coalition have made great strides in developing and implementing the Community COVID Housing Program and th Houston-Harris County Rental Assistance Program.
+Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
+How was the agency/group/organizati on consulted?
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+Harris County Housing Services-homeless Regional organization Planning organization Housing Strategy Homelessness Strategy Homelessness Needs - Chronically homeless Homelessness Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Services - Housing Harris County was consulted on homeless initiatives for new federal funding sources like HOME-ARP, TERAP, and ERA 1 & 2.
+As a result of these consultations, HCDD, Harris County, and the Coalition have made great strides in developing and implementing the Community COVID Housing Program and the Houston-Harris County Rental Assistance Program.
 HCDD will continue consult and collaborate with Harris County through these initiatives.
-Housing Advocates Collecting Housing Planning Organization Housing Strategy Community Development Strategy Anti-Poverty Strategy HCDD staff meets with a group of community advocates to discuss community concerns regarding housing and community development
+Julia C. Hester House, Inc. Services - Narrowing the Digital Divide Other: Digital Inclusion Strategy Hester House has launched its Technology and Innovation Access Campaign which will assist low-income households with internet access.
+Many households lack the resources and technical education to stay connected to and improve employment opportunities.
+HCDD consulted with Hester House to learn about needs of low-income households.
+Housing Advocates Collective Housing Planning Organization Housing Strategy Community Development Strategy Anti-Poverty Strategy HCDD staff meets with a group of community advocates to discuss community concerns regarding housing and community development.